theiconik/theiconik/README.md

 👩🏾‍💻 I’m currently exploring things and learning to code! <br/>
 🤝 I’m looking to collaborate with other developers.<br/>
 <br/>
-🥅 2021 Goal: Start contributing to Open Source projects!<br/>
+🥅 2023 Goal: Start researching on purpose of life<br/>
 ⚡ Hobbie: I love to create tech videos!<br/>
 😜 Fun fact: There's a "The Office" famous quote on my profile.<br/>